SLPVH/slp-rewards/README.md

 Windows: Will need python 2.7 installed for bitbox-sdk

-Need to install globally: npm, node, typescript, tslint, nodemon
+Need to install globally: npm, node, typescript, tslint, nodemon, bitbox-sdk

-Don't forget to run "npm install".
+Don't forget to run "npm install"!

 Then "npm start" should build and run the server
-Use "npm run startdev" to rebuild and run server everytime there is a file change
+Use "npm run startdev" to rebuild and run server everytime there is a file change (*.ts files only)

 ## Configuration